 The Forest Fire Sale Bill

 The “State National Forest Management Act of 2017” (H.R.
 232), introduced by Rep. Don Young (R-Alaska), would take two million acres of National Forest System land away from Americans to be managed solely for timber production (read: short-term profit.)
 Just a friendly reminder that this could transfer management of all of Pennsylvania’s Allegheny National Forest to the state.
+This language was originally introduced in 2016 and made it the next step to a committee hearing, despite sportsmen’s outcry.
+The 114th Congress wrapped without seeing that bill move any further, but now it’s back for round two.

 The Zombie from Nevada